November 7, 2021–May 1, 2022

 Other projects from the time could be even more expansive in their ambition and meaning, such as First House, 1974, a small structure built inside-out and sited in a volcanic crater.
 With curtains and wallpaper on the outside, the work implies that the entire universe exists within the domestic interior, save for the modest space contained by its walls.
 Known almost entirely from photographs, the house morphed into other, self-referential iterations over the years, most recently Fourth House, 2017, a three-dimensional outline in highly polished stainless steel, which moots categorical distinctions of inside or out.

 A kind of poetic restraint characterizes many others of Fridfinnsson’s works, which take ordinary materials and objects as their starting point.
 With a light touch, the artist minimally intervenes to alchemically transmute pedestrian things into allusive and enigmatic artworks—what we might call, in Duchampian terms, “slightly assisted readymades.”
 For the series titled Atelier Sketches, begun in 1990, Fridfinnsson pressed spiderwebs between sheets of glass to preserve ephemeral items, created in his studio, but without his help.
 Sometimes these works carry a tacit mystical or spiritual charge, such as Sanctuary, 1992–2010, a regular carboard carton with a sheet of fluorescent paper placed inside.
 Upended and mounted on the wall, the splayed box makes a cruciform shape and unearthly light seems to emanate from within.
-Twelve gold-leafed glass shelves faintly cast a similar glow on the wall in To Light, Shadow, and Dust, 1994–ongoing.
+Twelve gold-leafed glass shelves faintly cast a similar glow on the wall in For Light, Shadow, and Dust, 1994–2013.

 In recent years, the artist has added video to his arsenal of mediums.
 Images of ocean waves are projected onto a blocky escarpment constructed of stacked carboard boxes in Hulduklettur (Hidden Cliff), 2017.
 Mirrors cover some of the boxes, while others contain colored paper, ammonite fossils, images of the galaxy, a nautilus shell, or an anatomical model of the human ear—structures that display the natural ordering principle of the Fibonacci sequence.
 Hulduklettur seems to reflect on evolution, the organization of the universe, and the artist’s own artistic history and interests all at once.